t04glovern/aws-iot-vpn-spawner/README.md

 * **config/iot-certificate.pem.crt**: certificatePem
 * **config/iot-private.pem.key**: keyPair.PrivateKey

 *Annoyingly you'll have to remove the newline delimiters with actual newlines.
-I usually use a `\\n` -> `\n` regualar expression find and replace in VSCode*
+I usually use a `\\n` -> `\n` regular expression find and replace in VSCode*

 ## AWS IoT Button Configure

-Hold the button down on your IoT Button for 5+ seconds until the Bluelight starts blinking.
-Connect to the WiFi Hostspot that your Button starts broadcasting
+Hold the button down on your IoT Button for 5+ seconds until the blue light starts blinking.
+Connect to the WiFi Host-spot that your Button starts broadcasting

 It should have an SSID like: `Button ConfigureME - GE3`.
 The Password is the last 8 digits of your DSN (on the back of the button or on the box it came in).